Book Your Surf Trip to Puerto Rico

 The winter season brings the biggest swells and the heaviest waves.

-Summer sees its share of flat swells, with the occasional gem during the start of hurricane season.
+Summer sees its share of flat spells, with the occasional gem during the start of hurricane season.

 Do you need a wetsuit to surf in Puerto Rico?

 The water temperature in Puerto Rico ranges from the high 70s to mid 80s throughout the year.

 You will not need a wetsuit to surf here.

 Some of the best surf spots (some of these are for advanced surfers only) in Puerto Rico include: